solidOptionOS/firecode/ROADMAP.md

-- Fix keyboard shortcuts on Mac
++ Fix keyboard shortcuts on Mac
-- Fix code to prevent GCC warnings
++ Fix code to prevent GCC warnings

+- Fix auto-scrolling when adding new lines
-- Cmd + left/right start/end of line
+- Align bottom auto-scrolling of last line (see updateScroll)
+- Show one more line in the viewport
+- Cover bottom-right corner between scrollbars
+- Scrollbars should not overlap on OSX
+- Update keystroke map to work on Windows/OSX

 - Options
   - Cursor blinking interval